wardcanyon/localarena/README.md

 - Add type annotations in PHP codebase.

+- There are a few client-side components that are probably common that we don't support yet; and some of the ones that *are* supported

-- Convert client-side codebase to TypeScript; add types.
-Move framework types/interfaces over from BB2 repository.
+- Move framework types/interfaces over from BB2 repository.

 - Update bundled deps.